KorbinianKuhn/gitops-compose/README.md

 ## How it works

-- It repeatedly checks a local repository for remote changes
+- 🔁 It repeatedly checks a local repository for remote changes
-- If changes exist:
+- ✏️ If changes exist:
-  1. Get all `docker-compose.yml` files of the local git head
+  1. 📂 Get all `docker-compose.yml` files of the local git head
-  2. Get all `docker-compose.yml` files of the remote git head (stop here when something is wrong)
+  2. 🌐 Get all `docker-compose.yml` files of the remote git head (stop here when something is wrong)
-  3. Stop all removed compose stacks
+  3. 🗑️ Stop all removed compose stacks
-  4. Pull changes
+  4. ⬇️ Pull changes
-  5. Detect changed deployments (added or modified)
+  5. 🛠️ Detect changed deployments (added or modified)
-  6. Apply changes (pull images, eventually stop running stacks, start stack)
+  6. 🚀 Apply changes (pull images, eventually stop running stacks, start stack)

 > GitopsCompose tries to exit early when errors occur (e.g. when the local repository is not clean).
 When it proceeds to step 3, errors are tracked but all operations continue (e.g. a failed stop of a removed deployment will not prevent other stacks to be updated).

 ### Limitations

+- 🌐 Initially clone repository with `HTTP` not `SSH`
-- Pinned image versions are recommended.
+- 📌 Pinned image versions are recommended.
 If you use `:latest`, somehow change compose.yml to trigger changes.
-- Errors during the removal of a compose stack could lead to an inconsistent state (containers might still run but the compose file is removed after git pull)
+- ⚠️ Errors during the removal of a compose stack could lead to an inconsistent state (containers might still run but the compose file is removed after git pull)
-- Fixed naming: GIT branch is fixed to "main".
+- 🏷️ Fixed naming: GIT branch is fixed to "main".
 Compose files must be named `docker-compose.yml`

 ### HTTP server